dotNetkow/guest-writer/articles/2019-09-12-ionic-auth-connect.markdown

 ## Finalize Securing the Home Page

-With the route guard implemented, we can apply it to the Home page, ensuring it remains accessible only to users who have logged into Auth0.
+With the route guard implemented, you can apply it to the Home page, ensuring it remains accessible only to users who have logged into Auth0.
 Here’s what it looks like currently:

 ```javascript
 const routes: Routes = [